 Respondent entered into a contract for construction of a commercial complex.
 Certain disputes arose.
-The matter was referred to Arbitration.
 Sole Arbitrator passed an Award on 11.11.2010.
 Both parties appeared before Arbitrator.
-Arbitrator did not find any justification to allow any of the claims of Respondent-Contractor.
+Arbitrator did not find any justification to allow any claim of Respondent-Contractor.

 Respondent believed he could take a somersault.
-That propelled him to file an application under Section 11 of The Arbitration and Conciliation Act, 1996.
+It propelled him to file an application under Section 11 of The Arbitration and Conciliation Act, 1996.
 It was contended, Clause 29 could not be treated as an Arbitration Clause and, therefore, Court should appoint an Arbitrator.
 To bolster, reliance was placed on M.P.
 Housing Board, (2008) 2 MPLJ 103.
-After facing non-success before High Court, in his effort to get an Arbitrator appointed, Respondent thought it appropriate to file an objection under Section 34(2) to challenge the Award.
-The said application was filed on 26.09.2011.
+After facing non-success before High Court, in his effort to get an Arbitrator appointed, Respondent thought it appropriate to file an objection under Section 34(2) on 26.09.2011.
 Respondent, along with his objection, filed an application under Section 14 of The Limitation Act, 1963.

 My Lord, Section 14 of The Limitation Act, 1963 Applicable?